jdegoes/jdegoes.github.io/_posts/2025-04-01-leaving-atheism-for-good.md

 To a mathematician, such an acceptance is demanded.
 Gödel's first incompleteness theorem says that within any formal axiomatic system, there are true things which are nonetheless unprovable within that system.
 I had no choice but to accept this.

-I left these unsolved puzzles to sit on a shelf until many years later.
+I left these unsolved puzzles to collect dust until many years later.

 ## Ghosts